Career Center

 Co-op Scheduling

-Co-op/intern students are usually paid.
+Co-op students are paid work experiences, other than some non-profit or government agencies.
 Pay varies depending on the skill and experience of the student, as well as the type of business or agency.

 Credits

 Credits earned per semester range from one to twelve depending on amount of hours worked and program regulations.
-Students must check with program director or faculty adviser and the Financial Aid Office regarding credit load.
+Students must check with the Career Center, faculty adviser and if applicable, the Financial Aid Office regarding credit load.

 Fees